sachith500/MaskedFaceRepresentation/README.md

 ## Acknowledgements

-This project is supported by National Health and Medical Research Grant GA80134.
+-This project is supported by National Health and Medical Research Grant GA80134.
-This research was undertaken using the LIEF HPC-GPGPU Facility hosted at the University of Melbourne.
+-This research was undertaken using the LIEF HPC-GPGPU Facility hosted at the University of Melbourne.
 This Facility was established with the assistance of LIEF Grant LE170100200.
-This research was undertaken using University of Melbourne Research Computing facilities established by the Petascale Campus Initiative.
+-This research was undertaken using University of Melbourne Research Computing facilities established by the Petascale Campus Initiative.